 Again, there is no bright line that applies to each employment contact situation, and each situation must be judged in the context as a whole; no one factor is conclusive.
 Nonetheless, employees should be mindful of their obligation to avoid the appearance of using public office for private gain.
 We recommend that you counsel employees to seek advice if they are unsure whether an employment contact would be appropriate in a particular situation.
 And, as always, erring on the side of caution will often be the best approach if the contact falls within a gray area.
-If you have questions, please contact Karena Dees, Attorney-Advisor, at 202-482-9275.
+If you have questions, please contact my Office.

-that contain a signature block are governed by section 2635.702(b).
+6 Letters of recommendation or character references sent as an email attachment or in the main body of the email and that contain a signature block are governed by section 2635.702(b).